Connect with our region’s farmers and get a behind-the-scenes tour of local food in the mountains!

 ASAP’s Farm Tour is a chance to experience how food is grown and raised in the Central Mountains of Western North Carolina through guided tours, demonstrations, hands-on activities, and tastings.
-The tour is a family-friendly event and a great outing for visitors of all ages and interests.
+The tour is a family-friendly event and a great outing for visitors of all ages, abilities, and interests.

 About ASAP’s Farm Tour

 ASAP’s Farm Tour is our annual event to connect people to our region’s local farms and producers.
 Farms on the tour welcome the public to visit their farms and meet their families over one summer weekend.
 Each participating farm provides guided and self-guided tours, demonstrations, and other unique hands-on experiences.
 Tour goers choose which farms to visit over the weekend.

 The Farm Tour is held annually on the last weekend in late June.
 Our next Farm Tour will be June 22-23, 2019; 12-5 pm both days.